gowenrw/BSidesDFW_2023_Badge/docs/crypto_challenge_solution.md

 57 65 20 61 72 65 20 61 20 66 61 6D 69 6C 79 20 62 6F 75 6E 64 20 74 6F 67 65 74 68 65 72 20 62 79 20 63 72 65 61 74 69 76 69 74 79 20 61 6E 64 20 69 6E 6E 6F 76 61 74 69 6F 6E 2E
 ```

-Note that the decoded plaintext outputs are still be in HEX format, and only one of them will be correct.
+Note that the decoded plaintext outputs are still in HEX format, and only one of them will be correct.

 You will need to check both in the next step to find out.